xrcyz/xrcyz.github.io/_posts/2022-01-10-Toy-LSTM-Illustration.md

 ## Readout

-The `reader` layer is a one-hot vector representing the probability of yielding a specified character.
-Each element of he `reader` performs a test of the `memory` vector, to determine if the current state could yield a given character.
+The `reader` layer outputs a one-hot vector representing the probability of yielding a specified character.
+Each element of the `reader` performs a test of the `memory` vector, to determine if the current state could yield a given character.

 ```js
 reader[0] = 0; //we never yield B